FINANCIAL AID RATE74%

 - Winston - Salem State University in Winston-Salem, NC (61 miles away)

-- University of South Carolina - Union in Union, SC (65 miles away)
+- University of South Carolina - Union in Sumter, SC (65 miles away)

-- University of South Carolina - Upstate in Spartanburg, SC (73 miles away)
+- University of South Carolina - Upstate in Orangeburg, SC (73 miles away)